waynegakuo/nova-reel/README.md

 #### 🔐 Set TMDB API Key as Firebase Secret:

-1. Navigate to your functions directory:
+1. Back in the Firebase Studio project, Navigate to your `functions` directory:
    ```
    cd functions
    ```